akash2061/Ansible-Dynamic-Inv/README.md

 - **AWS CLI** configured with appropriate credentials
 - **boto3** and **botocore** Python packages
 - **amazon.aws** Ansible collection
+- **AWS IAM User/Role** with appropriate permissions

+### Required AWS IAM Permissions

+#### Recommended IAM Policy:
+For better functionality, attach the **AmazonEC2FullAccess** `[For Learning/Testing Purpose]` managed policy to your IAM user/role.

+#### Creating an IAM User for Ansible:
+1. Go to AWS IAM Console
+2. Create a new user (e.g., `ansible-user`)
+3. Attach the policy `AmazonEC2FullAccess`
+4. Generate Access Keys for programmatic access
+5. Use these credentials in your AWS CLI configuration

 ### Required Ansible Collections